What Do The New York Yankees Do Now That They Lost Juan Soto?

 Bullpen: Brian Cashman, go to work

-I think Yankees GM Brian Cashman does an excellent job in creating a bullpen.
-Yankee fans have mixed feelings about Clay Holmes, but we have to remember the Yankees got him for nothing.
-I have faith that Cashman will make the right moves in this bullpen, whether that be combing through the laundry list of free agents, or making trades as he often does.
+I think Yankees GM Brian Cashman does an excellent job creating a bullpen.
+Yankee fans have mixed feelings about Clay Holmes, but we must remember the Yankees got him for nothing.
+I believe that Cashman will make the right moves in this bullpen, whether combing through the laundry list of free agents or making trades as he often does.
+I would love Tanner Scott on the Yankees, but I’m not a fan of signing relievers for a bunch of money.
+Cashman needs to get in his bag and form an elite bullpen.

 The Juan Soto-less 2025 Yankees

-Here’s what the Opening Day lineup could look like if everything works out.
-In this scenario, the Yankees would spend about $300M this offseason, about half of what Soto is expecting in his deal.
+The Opening Day lineup could look like if everything works out.
+In this scenario, the Yankees would spend about $450M this offseason, about $350 million less than Soto’s contract.

-Rodon as the number three makes me feel a lot better about this rotation.
-A playoff duo of Cole and Snell is beyond elite, and Rodon’s value as a three starter is much higher.
-For the fourth spot in a playoff rotation is anyone’s guess, but my hope is Gil and Schmidt take a bigger leap this year.
+Rodon, as the number three, makes me feel a lot better about this rotation.
+A playoff duo of Cole and Snell is beyond elite, and Rodon’s value as a three-starter is much higher.
+If Luis Gil can continue his dominance from last year, you have four horses.
+That’s not even mentioning Clarke Schmidt, who would be one of the best back-of-the-rotation starters in Major League Baseball.

 The End Result